tiprankstipranks

 Negative Factors

-Several of the largest positions have shown weak year-to-date performance, which has weighed on the fund’s recent returns.
+Several of the largest holdings, including major banks and payment companies, have shown weak performance this year, which can drag on the fund’s returns.

 XLF vs. SPDR S&P 500 ETF (SPY)